Chiral perturbation theory of the hyperfine splitting in (muonic) hydrogen: Comparison with other results

 \subsection{Data-driven dispersive evaluations}

 There is a clear discrepancy between the B$\chi$PT prediction, presented here, and the conventional data-driven dispersive evaluations.
 The dispersive evaluations rely on empirical information for the inelastic proton spin structure functions, the elastic Pauli form factor and polarizabilities.
-The discrepancy can be seen from Fig.~\ref{fig:CompEH}, where our LO B$\chi$PT prediction for the polarizability effect in the $\mathrm{H}$ and $\mu\mathrm{H}$ hfs is compared to available dispersive evaluations.
-Adding an estimate for the next-to-leading-order (NLO) effect of the $\Delta(1232)$ resonance \cite{Hagelstein:2018bdi}, obtained from large-$N_c$ relations for the nucleon-to-delta transition form factors, to the model-independent LO B$\chi$PT prediction, will improve agreement for $\Delta_2$ but not for $\Delta_\mathrm{pol}$.
+The discrepancy can be seen from Fig.~\ref{fig:CompEH}, where our LO B$\chi$PT prediction for the polarizability effect in the $\mathrm{H}$ and $\mu\mathrm{H}$ hfs is compared to the available dispersive evaluations.
+Adding an estimate for the next-to-leading-order (NLO) effect of the $\Delta(1232)$ resonance \cite{Hagelstein:2018bdi}, obtained from large-$N_c$ relations for the nucleon-to-delta transition form factors, to the model-independent LO B$\chi$PT prediction will improve agreement for $\Delta_2$ but not for $\Delta_\mathrm{pol}$.

 The origin of this discrepancy has to be understood in order to give a reliable prediction of the TPE effect in the $\mu$H hfs, needed for the forthcoming experiments.
 Part of the discrepancy might be due to underestimated uncertainties.
-An evaluation of the total polarizability effect suffers from cancellations among terms by one order of magnitude in two places: firstly, between contributions from the cross sections $\sigma_{LT}$ and $\sigma_{TT}$, secondly, between the elastic Pauli form factor $F_2$ and the inelastic structure functions in the low-$Q$ region.
+An evaluation of the total polarizability effect suffers from cancellations in two places: firstly, between contributions from the cross sections $\sigma_{LT}$ and $\sigma_{TT}$, secondly, between the elastic Pauli form factor $F_2$ and the inelastic structure functions in the low-$Q$ region.
+Each of these cancellations reduces the result by an order of magnitude.
 In the calculation presented here, the former is taken into account by estimating the uncertainty due to higher-order corrections in the B$\chi$PT power counting based on the large $\sigma_{LT}$ and $\sigma_{TT}$ contributions, see discussion in \secref{Sec3B}.
 In the dispersive approach, it would be important to take into account correlations between parametrizations of the $g_1$ and $g_2$ structure functions, which both rely on measurements of $\sigma_{LT}$ and $\sigma_{TT}$.
 The latter cancellations in the low-$Q$ region will be discussed in the following subsection.